WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/index.rst

 .. note::

-Please modify the above [access date] to the you accessed this Wiki.
+Please modify the above [access date] to the date you accessed this Wiki.

 .. note::